We looked at top pet cameras for dogs, cats, and other pets. Sit. Stay. Good cameras.

 It sports two-way audio, night vision, and a pet treat dispenser—all controllable from the mobile app.
 You can monitor and play with your pup from work, while you're on vacation, or from down the hall.

-Our favorite feature is the bark alert, a feature that sends alerts to your phone when the Furbo detects barking.
+Our favourite feature is the bark alert, a feature that sends alerts to your phone when the Furbo detects barking.
 It's especially helpful if you have a vocal canine.

 Furbo also has two-way audio, so you can talk to your dog from the app.
 The audio through the speaker is clear enough to catch your dog's attention, too.
 So whether they're barking up a storm or just lonely, you can talk to them through your mobile device.